Aciole-David/lamp-blast/README.md

 The bash script converts lamp primers to a query format opitmized to NCBI's blast tool

-The images below show examples of using lamp-blast script to blast Sars-Cov2 primers from Rabe & Cepko (2020) obtained from Lamp-bank
+The images below show examples of using lamp-blast script to blast Sars-Cov2 primers from Rabe & Cepko (2020) obtained from Lamp Primers Bank

+Check the lamp-blast protocol at [protocols.io](https://www.protocols.io/view/lamp-blast-easier-method-to-blast-lamp-primersets-g2cfbyatp)

 ![image](https://github.com/user-attachments/assets/a9619c65-23ab-45df-a678-9976202cadf4)